 - Stainless steel pipe

 Pipes must be installed for easy repair and not embedded in ceilings or concrete floors.
-They must be protected against mechanical damage and non-galvanised steel pipes must be painted – normally in a red colour.
+They must be protected against mechanical damage and non-galvanized steel pipes must be painted – normally in a red color.

 Mechanical pipe joints must typically be approved by a 3rd party approval body.
 Flexible joints also called compensators/expansion joints are used to absorb pressure shocks or minor relative movements between two pipes – but are not to be used in case of misalignment between pipes.